Kentico directory access

 - With their supervisor's approval, the interested employee contacts the directory's primary publisher.
 Find all directories and their primary publisher here.

-- Primary Publishers can request access for the interested employee by sending the information outlined on the Kentico Access Request page to email@example.com.
-Learn more about requesting Kentico access.
+- Primary Publishers can request access for the interested employee by sending the information outlined on the Primary publisher administration page to email@example.com.

-- While the primary publisher is doing that, the supervisor of the employee needs to contact UW Bothell IT to request a new "UW Bothell Access Account."
-This only creates an account but does not grant Kentico access yet; access is given via "roles" that the Web Team assigns after the intro editor training.
+- While the primary publisher is contacting the web team, the supervisor of the employee needs to request a new "UW Bothell Access Account" (unless the content editor already has kentico access but is in need of additional directory access).
+This only creates an account and does not grant Kentico access; access is given via "roles" that the Web Team assigns after the intro editor training.

-- Once the account is created, the interested employee may sign up for an introductory editor-level training with the web support specialist A.K.A.
-Kentico trainer Ashley Magdall.
+- Once the account is created, the interested employee may sign up for an introductory editor-level training with the web support specialist/Kentico trainer Ashley Magdall.

 - After completing the training, the trainer assigns the designated roles to the trainees within two business days.

-- They can enroll in the publisher-level training (coming soon) after completing the editor-level training.
-Student-staff cannot be granted publisher level access.
+- They can enroll in the publisher-level training after completing the editor-level training.
+Student-staff cannot be granted publisher level access so should not take the training.

 Learn more about how Kentico access is administered to content editors.